ayedm1/rtos-docs/rtos-docs/usbx/usbx-device-stack-1.md

 - Responsive technical support
 - Multiple class support
 - Multiple class instances
-- Integration of classes with ThreadX, FileX, and NetX Duo
+- Integration of classes with ThreadX, FileX and NetXDuo
 - Support for USB devices with multiple configurations
 - Support for USB composite devices
 - Support for USB power management